Skip to Main Content

 This landmark volume chronicles the history of laws banning interracial marriage in the United States with particular emphasis on the case of Richard and Mildred Loving, a white man and a black woman who were convicted by the state of Virginia for the crime of marrying across racial lines in the late 1950s.

-Mildred Loving's Letter to RFK
+Mildred Loving's Letter To Bernie Cohen

 Almighty God Created the Races